AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

   }
 }
 ```
-Nope.
-It does not look better.
+Alas, it does not look any better.

 ---

 ### Summary: Bugfix 2.1.
-Futures (full story)
+Futures (a full story)

 **Pros**

-* removes hidden danger
+* hidden danger removed
 * no deadlocks

 **Cons**

-* one more library
+* one more library added
-* adds another kind of "do not forget"
+* a new kind of "do not forget" added
 * "do not forget" **x3**

 ---

-Unfortunately, all libraries I've seen that provide futures for Swift finish here.
+Unfortunately, I couldn't find a Swift futures library that wouldn't have finished here.
-We have [acceptance criteria](#acceptance-criteria-for-new-approaches) to achieve, so we must move forward.
+Yet, we have [acceptance criteria](#acceptance-criteria-for-new-approaches) to match, and therefore we are moving forward.

 ---

 ## Refactoring 2.2.
 Futures and ExecutionContext
-I've been working on concurrency library [AsyncNinja](http://async.ninja/) to achieve these [acceptance criteria](#acceptance-criteria-for-new-approaches).
+I've been working on a concurrency library [AsyncNinja](http://async.ninja/) to achieve these [acceptance criteria](#acceptance-criteria-for-new-approaches).
-So we'll explore solutions implemented there.
-But let's make a few assumptions before we explore this approach.
+So, we'll explore solutions implemented within it.
+However, let's make a few assumptions before exploring this approach.

 ---

 ### Assumptions
-#### for `MyService`
+#### `MyService`:

-* `MyService` is an active object that has mutable state
+* `MyService` is an active object that has a mutable state
-* This state is allowed to change only on serial queue owned by `MyService` (in oppose to locks in synchronous approach)
+* This state can be changed in only a serial queue owned by `MyService` (as opposed to locks in the synchronous approach)
 * `MyService` owns all operations it initiates, but neither of initiated operations own `MyService`
 * `MyService` communicates with other active objects predominantly using asynchronous calls

 ---

 ### Assumptions
-#### for `MyViewController`
+#### `MyService`:

-* `MyViewController` is an active object that has mutable state (UI)
+* `MyViewController` is an active object that has a mutable state (UI)
-* This state is allowed to change only on the main queue (in oppose to locks in synchronous approach)
+* This state can be changed in the main queue only (as opposed to locks in the synchronous approach)
 * `MyViewController` owns all operations it initiates, but neither of initiated operations own `MyViewController`
-* `MyViewController` communicates with another UI related classes predominantly on the main queue
+* `MyViewController` communicates with other UI-related classes, predominantly in the main queue
-* `MyViewController` communicates with other active objects predominantly using asynchronous calls
+* `MyViewController` communicates with other active objects, predominantly using asynchronous calls

 ---

-So I conclude that `MyService` and `MyViewController` can be conformed to
+Therefore, I conclude that `MyService` and `MyViewController` can be conformed to
-protocol `ExecutionContext` from [AsyncNinja](http://async.ninja/) library.
+the `ExecutionContext` protocol from the [AsyncNinja](http://async.ninja/) library.
-That basically means that they can asynchronously execute code that influences their lifetime and internal state.
+Basically, it means that they can execute the code asynchronously, which influences their lifetime and internal state.

 ---

-### Diving into AsyncNinja Implementation
+### Diving into AsyncNinja implementation
-For the further explanation, we'll have to discuss details of [AsyncNinja](http://async.ninja/)'s implementation for a bit.
-So `ExecutionContext` protocol looks like this:
+We need to discuss the details of [AsyncNinja](http://async.ninja/)'s implementation to go on with achieving our goals.
+So, `ExecutionContext` protocol looks like this:

 ```swift
 public protocol ExecutionContext : class {